 Furniture Design: A Long Association

 RISD x Mabeo will see life beyond Salone del Mobile 2019; the exhibition is ready to show off at the International Contemporary Furniture Fair in New York City later this month and could function as additional pieces that weren’t on show in Milan.
-The exhibition in Milan is going, but it simply cemented the students’ location within the international of world furnishings layout.
+The exhibition in Milan is going, but it simply cemented the students’ location within the international world furnishings layout.